Adam Gopnik in The New Yorker:

 In A Rich Brew, Shachar Pinsker masterfully documents the impact of café life on Jewish culture throughout the civilized world.
 He focuses on six essential cities—Odessa, Warsaw, Vienna, Berlin, New York and Tel Aviv/Jaffa—creating overlapping storylines that are not always chronological.
 A professor of Hebrew literature and culture at the University of Michigan, Pinsker has a deep knowledge of modern Jewish literature, which he mines to good effect in this book.

-Mikhail Krutikov at the Forward
+Mikhail Krutikov in the Forward

 The reader learns that cafés in Europe, America and Israel were indeed highly productive spaces where people wrote, read and frequently debated questions of modern Jewish culture…Pinsker takes the reader on a journey across the important centers of modern Jewish culture: Odessa, Warsaw, Vienna, Berlin, New York and Tel Aviv, using a host of different sources and making for a captivating read.

 makes clear the vital role literary cafés played in 19th- and 20th-century Western Jewish culture in this smart volume.
 By examining the history of cafés in six cities—Odessa, Warsaw, Vienna, Berlin, New York City, and Tel Aviv–Jaffa—Pinsker demonstrates how cafés served as venues for intense exchanges “between Jews and non-Jews, and between Jews of different political and cultural orientations.”
 Pinsker also highlights the importance of cafés as intimate meeting places that enabled the development of a sense of community for Jews who migrated to large, impersonal cities from small towns, or to a new and unfamiliar country.
 To buttress his case, Pinsker makes an impressive list of writers and thinkers who found intellectual homes in cafés— S.Y.
-Agnon, Emma Goldman, Heinrich Heine, Theodor Herzl, and Isaac Bashevis Singer among them…Pinsker’s approachable book explains the vital role cafés and salons played in the development of Western Jewish cultures for academics and lay readers alike.
+Agnon, Emma Goldman, Heinrich Heine, Theodor Herzl, and Isaac Bashevis Singer among them…Pinsker’s approachable book explains the vital role cafés and salons played in the development of

 Amy Oringel at the Jewish Book Council